 Before you apply, it’s important to note that Walmart offers two credit cards – a Mastercard and a Walmart® Store Card – but has just one application.

-No, the Walmart Credit Card will do a hard pull.
-You will need a credit score of at least 700 to get it, which is better than what most store cards require, but you will be able to use it anywhere Mastercard is accepted, which is pretty much anywhere.
+No, the Walmart Credit Card will not do a soft pull.
+The Walmart Credit Card application will result in a hard inquiry.
+So, keep in mind that you will need at least fair credit (640+) to get the card.
+While the score is higher than what most store cards require, you will be able to use the card anywhere Mastercard is accepted.… read full answer

 You should note that while your credit score is an important factor, there are plenty of other things that will impact your chances of being approved for the Walmart Credit Card, too.
 Some other key criteria include your income, existing debt load, number of open accounts, recent credit inquiries, employment status and housing status.… read full answer

-If you excel in other areas, you might be able to get approved with a slightly lower credit score in some cases.
+Since all these criteria are taken into consideration, you might be able to get approved with a slightly lower credit score.
 But it’s best to wait to apply until you meet the Walmart Credit Card credit score requirement.
 You can check your credit score for free on WalletHub.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

+WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.